B2B SaaS VC Funding Exceeded $75B. Most Founders Are Still Guessing Their GTM.

 4. Investor Materials Lacking Market Evidence

 The TAM slide says "$50B."
 There's no citation.
 There's no methodology.
-There's no explanation of whether that's a top-down estimate from a Gartner press release or a bottom-up build from named industry segments.
+There's no explanation of whether that's a top-down estimate from a press release or a bottom-up build from named industry segments.
 The competitive landscape slide shows a 2x2 matrix where the company is conveniently positioned in the upper-right quadrant, with competitors placed using criteria that happen to favor the company's strengths.

 The GTM Gap Is a Revenue Gap